VasantatiChitraksh/StillOnPentium/README.md

 - Supports .data and .text sections with data section being created at the end of memory
 - Four cores with a dedicated read-only core number register.
 - Shared 4KB memory (1KB per core segment).
-- Each core uses bounded access to use its own memory
+- Each core uses bounded access to use its own memory(1kb)
+- Integrated high level Parser and DataClasses to have a structured way of storing the instructions.
+- Used Matplotlib for simulations and understandability.